biyunwu/react-google-map-project/README.md

 ### Sidebar

 * Search.
 The search field accepts users' inputs to filter matching result.
-The markers are updating synchronously.
+The markers are updated simultaneously.
 * Click list item.
 Clicking any list item in the sidebar trigers the corresponding marker's drop animation as the following gif shows.

 ![A gif shows the list item is clicked, and the corresponding marker animates](./src/imgs/click-list-ainimation.gif)

 ### Warning

-Beacause of the limited quota of Foursquare.
-The info window may only show the restaurant's basic info.
-In this situation, the footer changes the background to red along with warning text as the following image shows.
+Beacause of the limited quota of Foursquare, the info window may only show the restaurant's basic info.
+In this situation, the footer changes the background to red along with a warning as the following image shows.

 ![Quota exceeded](./src/imgs/quota-exceeded.png)